New Construction & Major Remodels

 - Completely removing and replacing an existing aquatic venue

-- Substantially altering an existing aquatic venue – i.e., altering the shell; complete plumbing replacement; etc.
+- Substantially altering an existing aquatic venue – i.e., altering the shell; volume change; complete plumbing replacement; etc.

 To ensure that you meet your deadlines for project completion, please submit your plans and applications as early as possible in advance of the start of construction to accommodate the process outlined below.
 Rejection of any application or plans due to errors or incomplete submittals, changes in design, or a failure of any required inspection will delay the review process.